DavidHe1127/docker-images-monorepo/README.md

 ## Note

-If change does not require a new release of image, don't use conventional commits.
+- If change does not require a new release of image, don't use conventional commits.
+- Version Bump/Release tagging SHOULD ONLY happen on `main` branch unless it's `prerelease`.
+In other words, `main` and `prerelease` should have different release channels.

 ### Lerna